 - And, a day to soak your tired muscles in the spas.

 Hungarians speak English incredibly well.
-The Hungarian language is impossible to understand, it is incredibly complex.
+The Hungarian language is a very difficult one to understand, is incredibly complex.
 But, you’ll stand out by learning a few key phrases:

-Budapest used to be two cities: Buda and Pest, separated by a river and has an interesting history.
-Take advantage of the free walking tours that guide you all around the city’s hot spots while giving you a history lesson.
+Budapest used to be two cities: Buda and Pest, separated by a river and has a really intriguing history.
+Take advantage of the free walking tours that guide you all around the city’s hot spots and gives you brief storyline of the complex history of these two cities that became one; Budapest.

 Hungarian Parliament Building

 Located in the heart of the city, Buda Castle is just a twenty-minute walk to the top.
-Also, Hungarian royalty currently reside within the capital inside the castle.
+Also, Hungarian royalty currently resides within the capital inside the castle.

 Széchenyi Chain Bridge is the bridge that links Buda to Pest.
 This dramatic bridge stands out in comparison to the simpler ones surrounding it.